adamselby/nudge-automatic-update/readme.md

 To do this, the JSON file can be served up at a URL which is then specified as *-json-url* in the LaunchAgent.
 This LaunchAgent is installed along with Nudge, or can be created and updated via a script, independently of your install.
 Each time Nudge is launched via this LaunchAgent, it checks the URL for `osVersionRequirements` in *nudge.json*.
 Because of the difference in OS versions, it would be This information consists of a few key parts, which are detailed below.

 This version of `update-nudge.sh` is for Nudge v1.1.0 or higher only.
-You can find a legacy version supporting `targetedOSVersions` under the *legacy* branch.
+You can find a legacy version supporting `targetedOSVersions` under the *legacy* branch, if needed.

 ## update-nudge.sh